alejandro-carstens/golastic/README.md

   <img src="https://github.com/alejandro-carstens/golastic/blob/master/logo.png">
 </p>

 Golastic is meant to be a simple and intuitive programmatic query DSL implementation for Elasticsearch.
-It intends to provide a convenient and fluent interface for creating and running Elasticsearch queries as well as for performing different operations on indices themselves.
+It intends to provide a convenient and fluent interface for creating and running Elasticsearch queries as well as for performing different operations on indices.

 ## Building Queries